Skip to main content

 TARPEYO is indicated to reduce the loss of kidney function in adults with primary immunoglobulin A nephropathy (IgAN) who are at risk for disease progression.

-Draft 2024 KDIGO guideline* includes treatment with TARPEYO to reduce circulating pathogenic Gd-IgA1 and IgA immune-complex formation1
+The KDIGO 2025 guideline includes treatment with TARPEYO* to reduce circulating pathogenic Gd-IgA12†

 PROGRESSION RISK

-Risk of progressive kidney function loss is defined as proteinuria 0.5 g/d while on or off treatment, and (additional) treatment should be initiated1
+Risk of progressive kidney function loss is defined as proteinuria ≥0.5 g/d while on or off treatment; treatment or additional treatment should be considered in all cases

 TREATMENT GOAL